-Sierra Garcia, Program Coordinator
+Amy Griffith Program Coordinator

-Advanced Peer Recovery Support Specialist
+Support Specialist Supervisor

-Our Investigators and PEER Specialist reach out to the community to teach classes on the dangers of substance abuse.
+Our Investigators and PEER Specialists reach out to the community to teach classes on the dangers of substance abuse.
 We also teach classes on the response to overdoses and Narcan training.
 These training classes are offered free to anyone who is interested in taking them.

 If you have information to help us stop illegal drugs in our community or know of someone who is in need of treatment to get into recovery, please contact us.

 All inquiries will be forwarded to the team member that can assist your needs and will be kept confidential.